Housing and Residence Life FAQ

 How do I cancel?

 You can log back into the Housing portal (where you applied) to cancel your Housing application.
-You can also find a link to that portal through your myMemphis dashboard under Residence Life.
-Housing cancellations received prior to June 1 for Fall (Dec.
-1 for new Spring applicants and May 15 for Summer) will not incur the Cancellation Fee.
-Any cancellations received after the deadline but before checking in will incur the fee.
-Cancellation Fee still applies if you receive your room assignment or apply after June 1.
+You can also find a link to that portal through your myMemphis dashboard under Student Pages>My Resources> Housing and Residence Life.
+Please contact us at email@example.com for more information on the cancellation process.

 What is the meningitis requirement?

-The State of Tennessee requires all new students under the age of 22 who will be living in a University of Memphis residence to be immunized against meningococcal disease on or after your 16th birthday and provide proof of receiving this immunization before receiving your housing assignment.
+The State of Tennessee requires all new students under the age of 22 who will be living in a University of Memphis residence to be immunized against meningococcal disease on or after your 16th birthday and provide proof of receiving this immunization before moving into your space.
 Proof should be uploaded through your MyMemphis account.

 How much do the residence halls cost?

-You can find all of our housing rates online or you can pick up rate information from the Residence Life office in Centennial Place, suite 175.
+You can find all of our housing rates online or you can pick up rate information from the Housing and Residence Life office in Centennial Place, suite 175.

 When is the fee payment deadline?